BarbzYHOOL/Ding80-to-Zygor/README.md

 Tempted to add The Absent Minded Professor questline, hooks into wetlands and all that.
 Clean up Forest Song quest start and end route.
 Add Bartolo's Yeti fur cloak
-Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.
+Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core.
+Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.

 ## TBCduo
 This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons.
 It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley

 ## Fixing step comments.